 As a parent, your plan for healthy food for kids should focus on creating a balanced diet which involves taking the time to know what goes into the food preparation.
 For kids, it’s important to have a variety of different kinds of food to meet their daily requirements.
 A great suggestion is to fill half of their plate with vegetables and fruits, and the other half should be made up of a mix of whole grains and healthy proteins6.

-On the other hand, micronutrients such as vitamins and minerals are required in small doses.
+On the other hand, micronutrients such as vitamins and minerals are required in small doses when putting together healthy food for kids.
 They are considered the important building blocks of various tissues and organs6.
 They don’t provide calories, but contribute to overall health and wellness, giving aid to cell metabolism and neurological functions7.
 Each vitamin and mineral has specific benefits to address.
 For example:

 - Vitamin A improves eyesight